AnimosWorkshop/Sor-Vault/Sign of Remembrance/Stat Blocks/Non-Player.md

 -- - -
 ## Bestial

->[!danger]- Cupane
+>[!info]- Cupane
->>[!info]- Appearance and General Information
->>A very wooly animal with four small horns protruding out of its head: two on the forehead, and two near the chin.
+>A very wooly animal with four small horns protruding out of its head: two on the forehead, and two near the chin.
 Even so, its  wool usually obscures them unless trimmed.
 Can become aggressive if provoked, but otherwise a good herd animal.
+>
->>Tends to live in packs, in plains areas.
+>Tends to live in packs, in plains areas.
 Grazes often and prefers the sun, refraining from shaded regions.

->
+>[!danger]- Cupane
 >>[!info]- Basics
 >>* Medium Beast
 >>* Attributes - 12 / 10 / 14 / 12 / 4 / 12 / 10